kedro-org/kedro-viz/docs/index.md

 🎨 Rich metadata side panel to display parameters, plots, etc.
 📊 Support for all types of [Plotly charts](https://plotly.com/javascript/).
 ♻️ Autoreload on code change.
+🔍 Visual Workflow view to inspect execution, errors, and dataset stats.

 Take a look at the <a href="https://demo.kedro.org/" target="_blank" rel="noopener noreferrer">live demo</a> for a preview of Kedro-Viz.